EsttyB-hub/LITA_CLASS_DOCUMENTATION/README.md

 This project is aimed to briefly explain the above sub- topics listed in the Project Overview.

 ### Introduction

-- Data Analysis inovoles inspecting, cleansing, transforming and modelling data to discoer useful information, draw conclusions and support decision making.
+Data Analysis involves inspecting, cleansing, transforming and modelling data to discoer useful information, draw conclusions and support decision making.

 ### Project Body
 #### Foundations of Data

-- DATA LITERACY
+ DATA LITERACY

 - Data Generation: This deals with how data is set and ways to store data which can be done on;
   1. premises i.e within the wall of an organization e.g Excel
   2. In the Cloud i.e Data centre e.g Microsoft Oracle